- Toll-Free: (877)237-4730

 You buy car insurance to pay for damage you cause to others.
 Others buy it for when they cause damage to you.
 When someone crashes into you and its their fault, it was once typical that you would wrestle with the at fault party's insurance company on your own.
 It was normal since your own insurance company wasn't directly involved.

 While the contracts for insurance have not really changed, this practice certainly has, and its only for the better for the typical consumer.
 Gone are the days when your own company is not involved unless you are at fault.

 What typically happens now is each party involved in an accident contacts their own insurance company directly.
 The individual companies will often handle the claims adjustment and payment themselves, and settle up between themselves as well.
 It makes for a much more service-oriented and consumer-friendly process.

-What typically happens with respect to repairing your vehicle is as follows.
+What typically (but not always) happens with respect to repairing your vehicle is as follows.
 Lets assume a fender-bender accident with no injuries:

 - You are rear-ended while stopped at an intersection and your car is heavily damaged.
 The police cite the other driver.
 You are pretty sore from the impact and are taken from the scene to the hospital in an ambulance as a precaution.
 You spend a couple of hours in the emergency room getting checked out, and are released.

 - You report the accident to your insurance company.
 Your insurance company immediately issues you a rental car.

 - Your own insurance company sends an adjustor out to the tow yard to assess the vehicle damage.
 Its not a total loss and the vehicle can be repaired.